nrbennett129/tab-tracker/README.md

 # Tab Tracker Demo App
-This application is a Vue.js and Express.js application.
-It is the result of a guided tutorial from Cody Seibert on freeCodeCamp.com
+This app is a lesson on Vue.js and Express.js.
+It is the result of a guided tutorial from Cody Seibert on freeCodeCamp.com and meant to be training through a full project.